hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/08_automating_workflow.md

 done
 ```

-**But we don't want to run our the analysis on our 6 samples one after the other!** We want to run them "in parallel" as 6 separate jobs.
+**But we don't want to run the analysis on these 6 samples one after the other!** We want to run them "in parallel" as 6 separate jobs.

-**Note:** If you did run the above script, or something like it, you might want to give it the `.lsf` extension so it is obvious that it is meant to submit jobs to the LSF scheduler.
+**Note:** If you create and run the above script, or something similar to it, i.e. with LSF directives at the top, you should give the script name `.lsf` as the extension.
+This will make it obvious that it is meant to submit jobs to the LSF scheduler.

 ***
 **Exercise**